gcuisinier/docker/docs/sources/reference/commandline/cli.md

 **Import from a local directory:**

     $ sudo tar -c . | docker import - exampleimagedir

+**Import from a local directory with local file url:**

+    $ sudo docker import file:///local/path/to/exampleimage.tgz exampleimagedir

 **Import from a local directory with new configurations:**